MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/hundo.md

 achievements you should not, see [here](hundo-achievements.md).
  * You are allowed to segment your run as long as you do not go in the world off recording/stream and you do not gain any achievements anywhere other than in the world on recording/stream.
 You are required to show the achievements at the start and at the end of every segment.

+**1.18**
+* Must complete all the achievements excluding the following ones:
+	- Passing the Time
+	- Diamonds to You!
+	- Time for Stew
+	- Adventuring Time
+	- Sail the 7 Seas

 **1.17**
 * Must complete all the achievements excluding the following ones:
 	- Passing the Time